nghorbani/NeuralDynamics/readme.md

 # Neural Dynamical Systems
 ##### A sample simulation in this course:
-Simulation of action potential generation with Hugkin-huxley model of active neuronal membrane.
+Simulation of action potential generation with Hodgkin–Huxley model of active neuronal membrane.
 ![alt tag](images/HH_gatings.gif)

 ###### Quoting the Lecture Description: